scrippscollege/MS_053_F21/01_getting-started/Readme.md

 ![ch1_1](ch1_1.png){: .float}
 :   *Figure 1.1: p5.js web interface*

-Throughout the book, we will use JavaScript as the main programming language, primarily focusing on p5.js and its associated libraries.
+Throughout the book, we will **use JavaScript as the main programming language**, primarily focusing on **p5.js** and its associated libraries.
 Practically speaking, p5.js is a web-based library,[^library] that utilizes an open source JavaScript framework that makes creating projects with code on the web accessible, as well as much easier to share via the Internet, such as p5.js Web Editor, Open Processing, and Git hosting platforms, without additional installation.
 A JavaScript-based project can be run and executed using a URL in a browser.

 JavaScript was originally developed in 1995 by Brendan Eich with the aim to run a program in the Netscape browser.[^Severance] Some people might be confused with the difference between JavaScript and Java, but basically they are two different systems.
 JavaScript is a lightweight programming language which is commonly used for animated visual and interactive web applications, and was originally designed to enhanced interface experiences, and to complement Java.
 Indeed, program code from any "high-level programming language" (i.e. one closer to human languages but further from machine language) requires a translation into native machine instructions/code for a computer to run and execute it.
 This translation process is usually done through interpreters or compilers.
 JavasScript is an interpreted language by design that in modern browsers, generally operates using both an interpreter and just-in-time compilers to translate source code at runtime.[^Clark] This makes it faster to kickstart the code running process, but takes longer when the application is more complex and with longer interactions, as extra runtime overhead will be incurred.[^Moon] On the other hand, Java, a compiled and complex programming language, was first released to the public in 1996 by Sun Microsystems, meaning that source code is typically written in an Integrated Development Environment (IDE).[^IDE] It is required to optimize and compile into static bytecode for computer processing by a Java Virtual Machine (JVM).[^JVM] Java powers many desktop and mobile applications, from small apps on Android mobile devices to games like Minecraft,[^Minecraft] while JavaScript mainly works for smaller web-based applications such as websites and bots.
 For an introduction to programming like this, we needed something that is relatively uncomplicated in terms of getting started, but has the capacity for proficiency development.
 This is often referred to as "low floors and high ceilings,"[^Papert] and JavaScript is a good tool from this perspective.

 But there is much more to this than just introducing the tool from a pragmatic perspective.
 This book will use p5.js, a JavaScript library which was created by artist Lauren McCarthy in 2014 for the purpose of what we call "aesthetic programming."
 To be more precise about its genealogy, Casey Reas and Ben Fry developed the remarkable, influential open source project Processing in 2001,[^Processing] a Java-based desktop environment with the aim to reach out to visual artists and designers.
 However, McCarthy observed that the various creative open source software available was mostly developed by white men, and there was a lack of diversity in such environments, and unfortunately programming remains a very male-dominated practice.[^laczko] McCarthy started to explore what Processing would look like on the web.
 Importantly, the core idea for p5.js is not just to deploy Processing as a web-based platform, but to address diversity and inclusivity explicitly, and take these issues seriously in software development and communication.
 As McCarthy says, "thinking about community outreach and diversity is not a secondary goal of p5.js, it's the foundation on which the platform is built."[^McCarthy] Within just a couple of years, the p5.js contributors had developed a community statement, translated the interface into a variety of popular languages such as Spanish and Simplified Chinese,[^Chinese] started the homepage series as part of p5.js which showcased work by and interviews by Asian women and gender non-conforming coders,[^Jin] added a high constrast mode and audio feedback for people who have difficulty seeing,[^UX] and developed a series of workshops on creative expression called "Signing Coders" for people who have difficulty hearing,[^Choi] amongst other things.
 As p5.js demonstrates, software is not just a tool, but also about people and politics.[^chun]

 ## Working environment

+> You may wonder why you need a local working environment when you can use [editor.p5js.org](editor.p5js.org/) to edit and run your code.
+But it is important when you want to build your own library of code or collaborate with others.
+See SOon & Cox' argument below.
+Discuss!

 You will need an editor to write and document your code.
 We will use [Atom](https://atom.io/),[^Atom] a free and open source text and source code editor that works across different platforms to write code.
-We choose a downloadable code editor as opposed to a web editor because we view code as more than just a piece of software, it is also about the relations with the configuration of your own computer and operating system, the way various browsers behave as well as data files, and the organization of folder paths, and so on.
+We choose a downloadable code editor as opposed to a web editor because we view *code as more than just a piece of software, it is also about the relations with the configuration of your own computer and operating system, the way various browsers behave as well as data files, and the organization of folder paths, and so on*.

 Additionally we use [Gitlab](https://about.gitlab.com/) as our code and text respository, at least for this book.
 We also use Gitlab for teaching purposes, a place where students can upload their ReadMe and RunMe files every week, for peer feedback and to facilitate peer learning, and to read and share code and related thinking.
 We have found this to be an effective way to work both individually and collectively, and share materials in keeping with the best principles of free and open source software development, and students use Readme to explain the technical aspects as well as to develop critical discussion.